 The University of Athens - credits: Anastasios71/Shutterstock.com

-Neoclassical buildings are known for their decadence, the presence of ancient Greek order in their architecture, their rich adornment and the luxury materials which were used for their construction.
-However, there are some distinguishing features that lead to the neo-Hellenic architecture, as an extension of neoclassicism; neoclassicism was marginally altered in Greece and these distinctive buildings acquired unique personality.
-At the beginning of the 20th century, when Athens had already been shaped according to the norms of other European capital cities, it was remarkable how the architecture of folk houses incorporated features of neoclassical buildings.
-Despite the use of low-quality materials and the simplification of the neoclassical models, brilliant houses beautified the streets of Athens due to the collaboration of creative architects and roof tile craftsmen.
+Neoclassical buildings are known for their decadence, the presence of ancient Greek order in their architecture, their rich adornment, and the luxury materials which were used for their construction.
+However, there are some distinguishing features that lead to the neo-Hellenic architecture, as an extension of neoclassicism; neoclassicism was marginally altered in Greece and these distinctive buildings acquired a unique personality.
+At the beginning of the 20th century, when Athens had already been shaped according to the norms of other European capital cities, it was remarkable how the architecture of folk houses incorporated characteristics of neoclassical buildings.
+Despite the use of low-quality materials and the simplification of the neoclassical models, brilliant houses of neoclassical beauty graced the streets of Athens due to the collaboration of creative architects and roof tile craftsmen.

 3 neoclassical buildings in Athens you should not miss

 The perspective of the Academy of Athens - credits: Anastasios71/Shutterstock.com

 The building of Athens' Academy was designed in 1859 by T.Hansen as part of the architectural Athens trilogy (Academy, University, and Library) and it remains one of the most astonishing buildings of the city.
 It is located in Panepistimiou st. and thousands of passers-by stand in awe before the building every day.

 Iliou Melathron - credits: Havoc/Shutterstock.com